Featured Hospitality Research

 Tax & Capital Cost Allowance Benefits

-Under current CRA guidance, qualifying Canadian artwork purchased by businesses may be eligible for capital cost allowance (CCA) treatment, depending on structure and use.
+Under current CRA guidance, qualifying Canadian artwork purchased by businesses may be treated as Class 8 depreciable property.
+Businesses can deduct 20 % of the artwork’s cost each year (with a 10 % cap in the first year) via the capital cost allowance system.
 This can unlock meaningful tax efficiency for hotel operators.
 Properties should confirm specifics with tax advisors, but local sourcing simplifies documentation and eligibility discussions.

 Risk mitigation is rarely glamorous but it materially affects project outcomes and net returns.